umputun/reproxy/README.md

 Starting reproxy requires at least one provider defined.
 The rest of parameters are strictly optional and have sane default.

 example with a static provider: `reproxy --static.enabled --rule="example.com/api/(.*),https://api.example.com/$1"`

+## Install

+- for a binary distribution pick the proper file in release section
+- docker container available via docker hub (umputun/reproxy) as well as via github container registry (ghcr.io/umputun/reproxy).
+Latest stable version has `:vX.Y.Z` tag (with `:latest` alias) and the current master has `:master` tag.

 ## Providers